adamcybersec/adamcybersec.github.io/_posts/2022-11-30-Australian-Army-Reserves.md

 ## The Journey
 I feel it is worth mentioning, just in case you are nervous just thinking about applying that you don't need to be 100% sure about your decision to join the Reserves before you apply.
 You can withdraw from the application process at any time leading up to the eventual day that you sign your contract and make your oath to our King (we are still part of the Commonwealth, remember) and to the Australian Government.
 The application process is just as much about you assessing the Australian Defence Force (ADF) as it is about the ADF assessing you.

-1. Visit the [Defence Jobs](https://www.defencejobs.gov.au/) website and have a look at some of the Reserve jobs available.
+1. **Visit** the [Defence Jobs](https://www.defencejobs.gov.au/) website and have a look at some of the Reserve jobs available.
-2. Find a job role that interests you, and take a look at things like the Job Overview, the Pay and the other Benefits.
+2. **Find** a job role that interests you, and take a look at things like the Job Overview, the Pay and the other Benefits.

 > Make sure you are looking at the Reserve (PART TIME) version of the role:
 > ![army-reserve-roles]({{ site.baseurl }}/assets/img/army-reserve-roles.png)

-3. Click 'Apply Now' button on the job role page (or up the top in the nav bar) and follow the prompts to create an account on the 'Candidate Hub'.
+1. **Click** 'Apply Now' button on the job role page (or up the top in the nav bar) and follow the prompts to create an account on the 'Candidate Hub'.

 > Review the [Application Process](https://www.defencejobs.gov.au/joining/how-to-join/recruitment-process) page and this [summary document](https://www.defencejobs.gov.au/-/media/DFR/Files/DFT_Overview_of_Recruiting_Process_.pdf) to see what Defence Jobs says but I'll add my take on the process based on my experience.

-4. Schedule in and attend a YOU Session, which is a half day at one of the Defence Jobs centres around the country.
+4. **YOU Session** - Schedule in and attend a YOU Session, which is a half day at one of the Defence Jobs centres around the country.
   - You will go through a couple of presentations about Army life from a few different Defence members.
   - You will have ample opportunity to ask any questions about service life, the application process, the job you are interested in, etc.
   - You will complete some of the paperwork for your application, bring in your ID documents, sign for a police check and a few other admin things.
 Get used to this, the ADF loves paperwork.

-5. Still at the YOU Session, you will complete an Aptitude Test, now rebranded as the 'Job Opportunities Test'.
+5. **Aptitude Test** - Still at the YOU Session, you will complete an Aptitude Test, now rebranded as the 'Job Opportunities Test'.
 This is an honestly weird and abstract set of multiple choice questions designed to assess the way you think and your ability to problem solve.
 As far as I know you cannot fail but the better you do, the more job roles will be available to you.
 I haven't heard of anybody reaching the 'end' of the test, it potentially has no end but the aim is progress as far as you can within the time limit (I assume).

 There are a handful of websites that have unofficial Australian Army Aptitude Test preparation question sets that might be worth doing if you are feeling nervous.
 The style of questions is not something I had done since maybe Year 5 or Year 6 at Primary School, questions like the below with highly variable difficulty: